top of page

 Screen Shot 2019-09-08 at 9.07.52 PM.png

 In 2011, Texas drew election maps that intentionally discriminated against people of color.
-A federal district court that reviewed those maps noted the
+A federal district court that reviewed those maps noted the,

 "exclusion of minority member and public input despite the minority population growth, the misleading information, the secrecy and closed process, and the rushed process.”

-Recently the same panel of judges stated,
+In 2019, that same panel of judges stated,

 “Given the record produced in 2011, the State must implement a process that, by any reasonable definition, is ‘fair and open.’”

-Show us the maps!
+1. Show us the maps!

 Hold a public hearing with public testimony on any proposed maps after they have been drawn but before they are voted on.